-- a.
-The Council's goals are to maintain a balance among diverse port related activities, including recreational boating, commercial fishing, restaurants, and other water enhanced businesses; to promote the efficient use of space; and to protect the scenic characteristics that make these areas valuable to tourism.

-- b.
-The highest priority uses of Type 5 waters and adjoining land areas within Council jurisdiction are: (1) berthing, mooring, and servicing of recreational craft, commercial fishing vessels, and ferries; (2) water dependent and water enhanced commerce, including businesses catering to tourists; (3) maintenance of navigational channels and berths, and removal of obstructions to navigation; and (4) activities that maintain or enhance water quality and scenic qualities, including the preservation of historic features.
-The Council shall suitably modify or prohibit activities that significantly detract from or interfere with these priority uses.

-- c.
-Applicants for Council Assents for alterations or activities in Type 5 waters shall describe measures taken to mitigate impacts on the scenic quality of the area (see § 1.3.5 of this Part).

-- F. Type 6 industrial waterfronts and commercial navigation channels (formerly § 200.6)

-- 1. These water areas are extensively altered in order to accommodate commercial and industrial water dependent and water enhanced activities.
-They include all or portions of the following areas:

-- a.
-Port of Providence

-- b.
-Tiverton shipping area

-- Quonset Point and Davisville

-- d.
-Coddington Cove

-- e.
-Melville

-- f.
-Galilee and Jerusalem

-- g.
-Westerly waterfront
+- (1) berthing, mooring, and servicing of recreational craft, commercial fishing vessels, and ferries; - (2) water dependent and water enhanced commerce, including businesses catering to tourists; - (3) maintenance of navigational channels and berths, and removal of obstructions to navigation; and - (4) activities that maintain or enhance water quality and scenic qualities, including the preservation of historic features. - (AA) The Council shall suitably modify or prohibit activities that significantly detract from or interfere with these priority uses. - c.
+Applicants for Council Assents for alterations or activities in Type 5 waters shall describe measures taken to mitigate impacts on the scenic quality of the area (see § 1.3.5 of this Part). - G. Type 6 industrial waterfronts and commercial navigation channels (formerly § 200.6) - 1.
+These water areas are extensively altered in order to accommodate commercial and industrial water dependent and water enhanced activities.
+They include all or portions of the following areas: - a.
+Port of Providence - b.
+Tiverton shipping area - c.
+Quonset Point and Davisville - d.
+Coddington Cove - e.
+Melville - f.
+Galilee and Jerusalem - g.
+Westerly waterfront - 2.
+Policies - a.
+The Council's goals for Type 6 waters and adjacent lands under Council jurisdiction are to encourage and support modernization and increased commercial activity related to shipping and commercial fisheries.

-- 2. Findings